 However, this is already creating resistance, especially among WordPress veterans.
 But people, please, things have to move forward!
 In our opinion, the Gutenberg update is a massive step in the right direction.
 FixRunner can’t wait for it to launch.

-Of course, if your site breaks down after the Gutenberg WordPress update, don’t hesitate to contact FixRunner.
+Of course, if you have any issues with the Gutenberg WordPress update, don’t hesitate to contact FixRunner.
 Our team of WordPress professionals will make sure everything gets back to normal ASAP.
 You will fully enjoy the new Gutenberg editor experience in no time at all.

 - How to Clear WordPress Cache – Step By Step Guide

 - Optimize Images For Web – Complete Guide On How To Do It

 - How to Fix “Are You Sure You Want to Do This?”
 Error in WordPress